emqx/neuron-docs/en_US/configuration/south-devices/opc-ua/overview.md

 OPC UA is a machine-to-machine communication protocol for industrial automation developed and maintained by the OPC Foundation.
 OPC UA provides a standardized way for different devices and systems to communicate with each other.

-The Neuron OPC UA plug-in can be used as a client to access KEPServerEX, Industrial Gateway OPC Server, Prosys Simulation Server, Ignition, and other OPC UA servers.
-You can also directly access the built-in OPC UA Server of hardware equipment, such as: the built-in Server of Siemens S7-1200 PLC, the built-in Server of Omron NJ series PLC, etc.
+The Neuron OPC UA plugin can be used as a client to access KEPServerEX, Industrial Gateway OPC Server, Prosys Simulation Server, Ignition, and other OPC UA servers.
+You can also directly access the built-in OPC UA Server of hardware equipment, such as the built-in Server of Siemens S7-1200 PLC, the built-in Server of Omron NJ series PLC, etc.

 ## Add Device